 I enjoy the diversity of my practice which involves both planning and litigation-related issues.
 As a result, I have experience working with a broad spectrum of clientele, both business and personal.
 Litigating matters to conclusion brings perspective in planning for my clients’ long-term care needs, and provides insight to ensuring that my clients’ wishes are carried out in their final estate planning documents.
 My litigation experience includes successfully litigating long-term care insurance disputes, probate and trust disputes, and prosecuting financial exploitation cases.

 I am a volunteer for the Minnesota State Bar Association (MSBA) Wills for Heroes Program, a participant in the Minnesota Elder Justice Center (formerly the Vulnerable Adult Justice Project), a volunteer with Minnesota Assistance Council for Veterans (MAC-V), a Dementia Champion through the ACT on Alzheimer’s Initiative, and am an active member and treasurer of the Elder Law Governing Council of the Elder Law Section of the Minnesota State Bar Association.

-I am also a member of the National Academy of Elder Law Attorneys (NAELA) and President Elect of the NAELA Minnesota Chapter, a current member of the NAELA Foundation Board of Trustees, and active member of the Senior Lawyers Division of the American Bar Association (ABA).
+I am also a member of the National Academy of Elder Law Attorneys (NAELA), President Elect of the NAELA Minnesota Chapter, a current member of the NAELA Foundation Board of Trustees, and active member of the Senior Lawyers Division of the American Bar Association (ABA).